status-im/infra-role-beacon-node-macos/README.md

 ## Builds

+Run the `build.sh` script to start a new build.
+It's important that the working directory is the same as the build script.

-Create a new build:
+To create a new build run:

 ```
-# Important to change the working directory
-cd beacon-node-mainnet-unstable
+cd beacon-node-mainnet-unstable/
 ./build.sh

-# If the commit was build previously we need to pass --force
-./build.sh --force
 ```

-Show build logs:
+Note that the build script will not run if the user is not `nimbus`.
+It will also not build the same git commit twice, if this is needed pass the `--force` flag.

+Usually builds are started from a launchd service that runs once a day.

+To see the logs of previous builds:

 ```
 tail -f logs/build.log